learn-co-students/sinatra-user-auth-v-000/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-user-auth' title='User Authentication in Sinatra'>User Authentication in Sinatra</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sinatra-user-auth'>User Authentication in Sinatra</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/sinatra-user-auth'>User Authentication in Sinatra</a> on Learn.co and start learning to code for free.</p>